Comprehensive table of calculated Huff factors: Distortion effects of the emitted electron compared to the plane wave approximation

+In Fig.~\ref{fig:huff_comparison}, we compare the atomic-number dependence of the Huff factor for several different treatments of the lepton wave functions.
+The three series without the Coulomb distortion of the emitted electron correspond to plane-wave results for different treatments of the bound muon and the nucleus.
+The blue squares are obtained from Eq.~\eqref{eq:huff_factor_pwa} using the numerical solution of Eq.~\eqref{eq:Dirac_eq}.
+The green triangles are obtained by numerically integrating Eq.~\eqref{eq:analytic_Huff_factor_rela_muon} for a point nucleus.
+The light-blue dashed line is obtained from the analytic formula in Eq.~\eqref{eq:analytic_Huff_factor_nonrela_muon} for a nonrelativistic bound muon.
+The red circles show our full calculation, in which the Coulomb distortion of the emitted electron is included.

-The red circles show our full calculation including the Coulomb distortion of the emitted electron.
-This distortion enhances the total DIO rates; as a result, the $ Z $-dependence is milder than in the plane wave approximation.
-The distortion leads to enhancement factors of $ 1.01 $ for $ \nuc{C}{12}{} $, $ 1.09 $ for $ \nuc{Ca}{40}{} $, and $ 2.00 $ for $ \nuc{Pb}{208}{} $.
-To achieve percent-level accuracy, the distortion must be taken into account over the entire range of $ Z $.
+The comparison between the full calculation and the plane wave results in Fig.~\ref{fig:huff_comparison} shows that the Coulomb distortion of the emitted electron enhances the total DIO rate, and the enhancement becomes more pronounced for heavier nuclei.
+As a result, the $ Z $-dependence of the Huff factor in the full calculation is much milder than that in the plane wave approximation.
+The corresponding enhancement factors are $ 1.01 $ for $ \nuc{C}{12}{} $, $ 1.09 $ for $ \nuc{Ca}{40}{} $, and $ 2.00 $ for $ \nuc{Pb}{208}{} $.
+Therefore, the electron distortion must be taken into account in order to achieve percent-level accuracy over the entire range of $ Z $.

+Finally, we discuss the small-$\zeta$ behavior of the Huff factor for the various setups considered above.
+Figure~\ref{fig:huff_comparison_small_Z} shows an enlarged view of Fig.~\ref{fig:huff_comparison} for the small-$Z$ region, where a small-$\zeta$ expansion provides a useful description.
+For reference, the black dashed curves in the figure represent $Q=1-\zeta^2/2$, $Q=1-9\zeta^2/2$, and $Q=1-11\zeta^2/2$.

+Table~\ref{tab:zeta_expansion} compares the Huff factor for $Z=6$ in the same four setups shown in Figs.~\ref{fig:huff_comparison} and \ref{fig:huff_comparison_small_Z}, showing the differences more explicitly.
+The first three columns specify the treatments of the electron wave function, the muon wave function, and the nucleus, respectively.
+The fourth column lists the Huff factor $Q$ for $Z=6$, and the fifth column lists $ \left( 1 - Q \right)/\zeta^2$, which corresponds to the coefficient $c$ in the small-$\zeta$ form $Q = 1 - c\zeta^2$.
+Here, isotope dependence is omitted because it is negligible for such a light nucleus.

+Equations~\eqref{eq:analytic_nonrela_up_to_zeta_squared} and \eqref{eq:analytic_rela_up_to_zeta_squared} show that the dashed curve and the green triangles behave as $1 - 9\zeta^2/2$ and $1 - 11\zeta^2/2$, respectively, for small $Z$.
+Figure~\ref{fig:huff_comparison_small_Z} and the values in Table~\ref{tab:zeta_expansion} indicate that the blue squares are well described by the $1 - 11\zeta^2/2$ behavior in the small-$Z$ region.
+This agreement suggests that nuclear finite-size effects are less important for light nuclei.
+For heavier nuclei, however, finite-size effects become important, and the result for a finite-size nucleus exceeds even the point-nucleus result with a nonrelativistic muon, as seen in Figs.~\ref{fig:huff_comparison} and \ref{fig:huff_comparison_small_Z}.